-4.2.1.29.
-That the primary consideration for enhancements to the street network are to support transit and rapid transit, cycling, walking and other alternatives to automobile use.
-All new streets and the redesign of existing streets should be designed to have a balanced rightof-way that supports the needs of pedestrians, cyclists, transit vehicles and automobiles.
+- 4.2.1.29.4.2.1.32.
+That the primary consideration for enhancements to the street network are to support walking, cycling and micromobility transit and rapid transit, cycling, walking and other alternatives to automobile use.
+All new streets and the redesign of existing streets should be designed to have a balanced right-of-way that supports the needs of pedestrians, cyclists, transit vehicles and automobiles. - 4.2.1.30.4.2.1.33.

-- 4.2.1.30.
 To consider reducing the number of lanes or curb-to-curb width of streets, especially where such reductions provide opportunities to enhance the pedestrian and bicycle network.
-The long term right-of-way widths for major streets are shown on Schedule 9. - 4.2.1.31.
-To consider the natural heritage policies of this Plan, located in Chapter 3, when planning for transportation facilities and to address all policies of this Plan in the construction and reconstruction of streets, transit infrastructure, sidewalks and pathways. - 4.2.1.32.
-To co-ordinate street system improvements with Block Plan and Plan of Subdivision approvals so that adequate street system capacity is in place, particularly on the arterial, and collector street networks including mid-block crossings of 400-series highways and rail corridors, to accommodate the projected traffic volumes concurrent with the development of the block. - 4.2.1.33.
+The long term right-of-way widths for major streets are shown on Schedule 9. - 4.2.1.31.4.2.1.34.
+To consider the natural heritage policies of this Plan, located in Chapter 3, when planning for transportation facilities and to address all policies of this Plan in the construction and reconstruction of streets, transit infrastructure, sidewalks and pathways. - 4.2.1.35.
+To co-ordinate street system improvements with Block Plan and Plan of Subdivision approvals so that adequate street system and capacity connectivity is in place, particularly on the arterial, and collector street networks including mid-block crossings of 400-series highways and rail corridors, to accommodate the projected traffic volumes concurrent with the development of the block. - 4.2.1.36.
+To encourage Priority Street Network improvements which provide adequate connectivity include the arterial and collector street networks of the Block, and mid-Block crossings of 400-series highways and rail corridors. - 4.2.1.32.4.2.1.37.
+To support a Street Network that is generally consistent across jurisdictional boundaries within the City of Vaughan and between adjacent municipalities to enhance connectivity for transit, walking, cycling, and placemaking initiatives. - 4.2.1.33.4.2.1.38.
 To consider streetscaping, cycling facilities and public art initiatives in the development of the capital plans for public streets and leverage funding of such initiatives through the fostering of partnerships.